Winter warmers: 10 of the best men’s scarves

 Aquascutum Active Water Repellent Scarf (image credit: Aquascutum)

-But if you have the money, you can always buy the scarf Paul Weller did actually wear – or at least, a modern variation of it.
+If you have the money, you can always buy the scarf Paul Weller did actually wear – or at least, a modern variation of it.

 The new version is the Aquascutum Active Water Repellent Scarf, a 100% Merino Wool scarf, Club Check knitted, and treated with a spray coating to give a Durable Water Repellent feature.
 A fabric woven logo pinch tag is on the reverse.